 A little about Michelle…

 Originally from Montreal, Quebec, Michelle Lindsay resides in Dartmouth, Nova Scotia.
-She is the mother of 3 children ages 18, 21 and 23, and is married to Paul Lindsay, a native of Dartmouth.
-Michelle is a wife, mother, entrepreneur, health and wellness ambassador and community volunteer.
+She is the mother of 3 children, and is married to Paul Lindsay, a native of Dartmouth.
+Michelle is entrepreneur, health and wellness ambassador and community volunteer.
 She is the past-president of the Metro Business Association, a member of the Cole Harbour Business Association and owner/operator of two businesses.

 Michelle is a graduate of McGill University, a certified personal trainer, a certified hair loss practitioner and a true patriot of Canada.
 She believes in Canadian values, democracy, unity, fairness, assimilation into our Canadian values and the rule of law.

 Her mother, Lois Hawkhurst, born in Saint John, NB, was one of the first women in the royal navy service in Canada (W.R.N.S.).
 Michelle’s father, Francis Miller, was also born in Saint John, NB, and served as a Morse code operator during the WWII.
 Even though both parents grew up in the Maritimes, they eventually would meet in Montreal.
 After the navy, Francis attended college and became an accountant for an international container shipping company while her mother raised their family of three daughters, of which Michelle is the youngest.

 For over 20 years, she worked in the dental industry, advising oral surgeons and other dental professionals across Canada on surgical and restorative techniques.
 She has lectured extensively in this field.
 While serving the Atlantic province dental industry she helped implement the Nova Scotia Sleep Apnea Dental Screening Program which aids general physicians in the diagnosis of sleep apnea in individuals which is a major cause of metabolic disorders in the population.